GTBitsOfGood/slackbot/README.md

 # The Bits of Good Bot

 Bits of Good members have a lot on their plates.
-Between school, BoG, and other activities, they are constantly swamped with work.
+Between school, BoG, and other activities, they are constantly swamped with work!
 To help them out, we've created a bot that helps automate the pain out of their BoG workflow.
 Features include...

 - **General Meeting check-ins** for all 150+ members
 - **[Donut Dates](https://www.donut.com/pairing/)** for BoGgers to get to know their BoG pals